Pistorius case embarrasses South African police again

 CORRUPTION

-After apartheid ended in 1994, Nelson Mandela's ANC government tried to transform the police into an organisation capable of serving the community rather than oppressing it.
+After apartheid ended in 1994, Nelson Mandela's ANC government tried to transform the police into an organization capable of serving the community rather than oppressing it.

 But the force is seen as a warren of corruption and inefficiency.